 Contents

 Businesses enter into contracts for almost every important business decision, whether written or verbal.
-This is essential because contracts clearly set out the terms of an arrangement, so it’s easy to refer to in case something goes wrong later.
+In today’s dynamic 2025 landscape, having a robust contract in place is essential because it clearly sets out the terms of an arrangement, making it easy to refer back to if something goes awry later.

-This way, all parties are clear on their obligations.
+This way, all parties involved are crystal clear on their respective obligations.

-However, the reality is that businesses expand internationally.
-This is great for their reach and profitability, but it also requires some adjustments to contracts and other aspects of the business.
+However, the reality is that businesses expand internationally at an unprecedented rate.
+This trend not only boosts their reach and profitability but also necessitates adjustments to standard contracts and other core business aspects to accommodate diverse regulatory environments.

-Since other countries operate under different laws, this raises the question of which country’s laws apply to your contracts.
-So, how do international contracts work?
+Since other countries operate under different legal systems, a frequent question is which country’s laws apply to your contracts.
+So, how do international contracts work in 2025?

-In this article, we’ll go through the clauses that are commonly used in international contracts and how they can be enforced in different jurisdictions.
-Read on to learn more.
+In this article, we’ll explore the clauses commonly used in international contracts and discuss how they can be enforced across different jurisdictions.
+Read on to learn more about expertly navigating this complex area – and for additional insights, you might also check out our Legal Requirements for Starting a Business guide.

 What Is A Contract?

-A contract is a legally binding agreement between two or more parties, and essentially sets out the details of an arrangement in writing for extra security and to mitigate risks (however, verbal promises can also be legally binding!).
+Before we dive into the specifics of international contracts, let’s take a quick look at the basics.
+A contract is a legally binding agreement between two or more parties.
+It outlines the details of an arrangement in writing, providing extra security and a clear framework for risk mitigation (although, as many have discovered, verbal promises can also be enforceable under certain conditions).

 The standard rule is that a contract needs to have the following elements to be binding: